 NSUInteger, so that these types match with methods defined on

-- NEW: In releases prior to iOS 5.0, the
+- In releases prior to iOS 5, the

-UIPopoverControllerclass would unconditionally set the autoresizing masks of view controllers which were the content view controller of the popover controller.
+UIPopoverControllerclass would unconditionally set the autoresizing masks of view controllers that provided the content for the popover controller.
 It would also unconditionally set the autoresizing masks of the views of view controllers pushed on to a

-UINavigationControllerobject which was the content view controller of the popover controller.In iOS 5.0, the
+UINavigationControllerobject which was the content view controller of the popover controller.The

-UIPopoverControllerclass will no longer do this for applications linked on iOS 5.0 or later.
+UIPopoverControllerclass no longer does this for applications linked against iOS 5 or later.
 Developers should ensure that the autoresizing masks of views are set properly to allow for arbitrary resizing within any container, not just popovers.
 A mask of

 - The completion handler for

-saveToURL:forSaveOperation:completionHandler:is now being called outside of the coordinated write block, where it used to be called inside.
+saveToURL:forSaveOperation:completionHandler:is called outside of the coordinated write block.

-autosaveWithCompletionHandler:method will now only be called for period-based saves and it is safe to return without saving.
+autosaveWithCompletionHandler:method is now only called for period-based saves when it is safe to return without saving.
 Documents must save, though, if the

 saveToURL:forSaveOperation:completionHandler:method is invoked.